Blake Lively: 2005–2006: Career beginnings

 The Sisterhood of the Traveling Pants was released in 2005.
 Lively's performance earned her a nomination for a Teen Choice Award for "Choice Movie Breakout – Female".
 In 2006, Lively co-starred with Justin Long in Accepted, and she had minor roles in the horror film, Simon Says.
 Accepted was not well received by critics, but Lively's performance was, earning her a 'Breakthrough Award' from Hollywood Life.
 Lively starred in Elvis and Anabelle (2007) as Anabelle, a bulimic girl who hoped to win a beauty pageant.
 She said of getting into character for the role that she had "shed serious weight" for her height.
-She stated that that process was difficult for her because food was "the No. 1 love of my life."
+She stated that food was "the No. 1 love of my life", which made that process difficult for her.

 2007–2012: Gossip Girl

 Lively was cast in The CW's series Gossip Girl, based on the novel series Gossip Girl by Cecily von Ziegesar, which premiered in September 2007.
 Already having deferred college for a year, Lively intended to turn the role down and become a student, but was told that she could attend college part-time while filming the show (she later said "This is advice to anyone: when they say, 'We promise, but we can't put it in writing,' there's a reason they can't put it in writing").
 She played the role of Serena van der Woodsen in the teen drama until 2012 when the show ended.
 Her first magazine cover was the November 2007 issue of CosmoGirl, where she discussed her time in high school and her career prior to Gossip Girl.